 She gathered together a group of like-minded artisans who could share a stall at local markets.
 Having other creatives there to support each other’s budding businesses allowed each one to grow faster than on their own.
 And customers loved that they could find independent local brands in the one place.

 The Make It Collective has now grown to become an Australia-wide community of makers and lovers of handmade.
-Through our directory, markets, workshops and our retail store we provide a place for creatives to come together for support, collaboration and friendship, while allowing those who appreciate original design to discover new products.
+Through our directory, markets, workshops and our retail store, we provide a place for creatives to come together for support, collaboration and friendship, while allowing those who appreciate original design to discover new products.

-Here you’ll discover a curated selection of clothing, kids items, body and beauty products, jewelry, art, ceramics and homewares designed and made by Australian makers.
+Here you’ll discover a curated selection of clothing, kids items, body and beauty products, jewellery, art, ceramics and homewares designed and made by Australian makers.
 Browse our directory to find makers and markets near you, or visit one of our markets or our Retail store at 264 High st Northcote.
 And if you want to get a little hands on, we run workshops to help you uncover your creative side.

 Kelli was first introduced to felting 6 years ago doing a workshop to make a children’s playscape for her daughter Alannah.
 This started a love for all things wool and yarn.